deepanshuchauhanx1/military-object-detection-yolov8/README.md

 🚀 One-Cell Training Script (Used in This Project) from pathlib import Path

-# EDIT THIS → Path to your dataset folder in Google Drive
+# Path to your dataset folder in Google Drive
 ROOT = Path("/content/drive/MyDrive/military_object_dataset")

 # Create data.yaml automatically